José Leandro Andrade

-José Leandro Andrade (22 November 1901 – 5 October 1957) was an Uruguayan footballer who played at wing-half.
-He was nicknamed "The Black Marvel" (maravilla negra).
-During his prime he was regarded as one of the finest footballers in the world, contributing to the Uruguay national football team's domination of international football during the 1920s, winning two consecutive Olympic Gold Medals and then the first FIFA World Cup.
+José Leandro Andrade Quiroz (22 November 1901 – 5 October 1957) was a Uruguayan professional footballer who played as a wing-half.
+He was nicknamed "the Black Marvel" (maravilla negra).
+During his prime he was regarded as one of the finest players in the world, contributing to the Uruguay national team's domination of international football during the 1920s, winning two consecutive Olympic gold medals and then the inaugural FIFA World Cup.

 Early life

-Andrade was born in Salto in 1901 to an Argentine mother.
+Andrade was born in Salto in 1901 to an Argentine mother (Anastasia Quiroz, also spelled Vázquez).
 José Ignacio Andrade, who is believed to have been his father, was listed on his birth certificate as a witness.
 The older Andrade, who was 98 years old at the time of José Leandro Andrade's birth, had been an expert in African magic and is believed to have been an African-born slave who had escaped from Brazil.

 At an early age Andrade moved to the Palermo barrio in Montevideo where he lived with an aunt.

 Prior to the introduction of professional football in Uruguay he worked in a number of jobs.
-He at one time worked as a carnival musician playing the drums, violin and the tambourine, and at another time led the drums corp for carnival comparsa Libertadores de Africa.
+He at one time worked as a carnival musician playing the drums, violin and tambourine, and at another time led the drums corp for carnival comparsa Libertadores de Africa.
 At various times in his life he also worked as a shoeshiner and as a newspaper salesman.

 Playing career

 Club career

 As a teenager Andrade played for Montevideo club Misiones.

 In the early 1920s Andrade was signed by Bella Vista, where he played 71 matches and scored seven goals.
 It was at Bella Vista that he was first selected for the national team.

 Andrade later moved to Nacional where he won four Uruguayan Championships and three national cups.

-Andrade transferred to Peñarol in 1930 where he played 88 matches over the next few years.
+Andrade transferred to Peñarol in 1930 where he played only 1 match over the next few years.
 He had trained with Peñarol as a teenager but had not been accepted.

-From the mid-1930s he played for a number of teams in Argentina including Atlanta, and Lanús-Talleres.
 He also had a brief stint with Wanderers in Uruguay.